 Old grain sacks and tea towels make perfect pillowcases, and old quilts can be beautiful wall hangings in an otherwise modern space.
-Frame vintage scarves for instant artwork, or use vintage curtains or blankets in the place of modern fabric for a covered headboard with a vintage vibe.
-Thinking outside the box and using vintage textiles in out-of-the-ordinary ways allows you to incorporate those quirky vintage things you love without giving your home an overdone retro style.
+Frame vintage scarves for instant artwork, or use antique curtains or blankets in the place of modern fabric for a covered headboard with a vintage vibe.
+Thinking outside the box and using vintage textiles in out-of-the-ordinary ways allows you to incorporate those quirky retro items you love without dating your home.

-White or neutral walls make a great backdrop for vintage items like this old table, chairs, and bench.
-And because the space isn't otherwise busy, throwing in a chippy old stool and vintage blanket top off the space.
-The ceiling fixture brings the look up, while the old dough bowl filled with colorful fruit and the artwork bring additional color to the space and contrast well with the warmth of the wood.
-Don't be afraid to pile on some of your favorite finds.
-Your neutral space will provide the perfect backdrop to show them off.
+White or neutral walls make a great backdrop for vintage items like a rustic table, chairs, or bench.
+Adding a chippy old stool and vintage blanket keep this dining room inviting without looking cluttered.
+A vintage ceiling fixture draws the eyes up, while bright red artwork and an old dough bowl filled with fruit bring additional color to the room while contrasting with the warmth of the wood furniture.
+Don't be afraid to pile on some of your favorite finds in a neutral room; it's the perfect backdrop to show them off.

-If your love for vintage can't be contained, bring it outdoors.
-Vintage jars and vases are the perfect place to showcase your garden's finest or, if you're no green thumb, the farmers market's finest.
+Bring vintage decor outdoors to showcase your style on the porch or patio.
+Vintage jars and vases provide a beautiful way to display your garden's finest blooms or stems from the farmers market.
 For added height, layer them on old stools.
-A vintage drop-leaf table is perfect to place between two vintage chairs that have just been treated to a fresh coat of paint.
-A limited color palette is key to keeping your vignette from looking too busy and keeping the look cohesive.
+On this porch, a vintage drop-leaf table tucks between two vintage chairs that have just been treated to a fresh coat of paint.
+A limited color palette is key to keeping your vignette cohesive.